Marcomurgia97/eth2vec/README.md

 10. Rebuild Kam1n0 with the copied files of Eth2Vec.
 11. Run a main method in `Kam1n0-Community/kam1n0/kam1n0-cli/src/main/java/ca/mcgill/sis/dmas/kam1n0/cli/Main.java` with an argment `--start`.

+###Vulnerabilities detection
+We added the file assignVuln.py that takes in input the Kam1no output and assign the related vulnerabilities.
+###EVM Extractor Update
+We have updated the files corresponding to the EVM extractor,because  some dictionary key were deprecated.
+For examples we substituded the key 'children' with the key 'node', and the key 'constat' with 'isConstant'.
+Also we test Eth2Vec with more recent Solidity contracts , pragma 0.8.0, and in order to parse correctly the input contract we introduce a condition that check if the pragma version is >0.4 and ignore the deprecated keys that are no more usefull on last version.

 ## License
 This project is distributed under the Apache License Version 2.0.
 Please refer to LICENSE.txt for details.